Can I Qualify to take cash out of my home?

 ➢ The interest rate of your existing mortgage, if you have one.

-Whatever your choice, keep in mind that Texas limits the loan amount of a home equity loan to 80% of your home's value.
-If you have an existing mortgage, this 80% includes the current balance of that mortgage, so to figure out the maximum amount of cash you can get, multiply your estimated value by 80% and subtract the balance of your existing mortgage.
+Whatever your choice, keep in mind that Texas limits the amount you can borrow against your home to 80% of its value.
+If you have an existing mortgage, this 80% includes the current balance of that mortgage.
+To calculate the maximum amount of cash you can get, multiply your estimated value by 80% and subtract the balance of your existing mortgage.

 Option 1